n-ghods/workflowenv/landing_page.md

-# The Calibration Workflow Environment WORKFORCE
+# The Calibration Workflow Environment (DEMvironment)

 This website documents a workflow environment, developed within the [Caliper project](https://caliper-itn.org/) for the calibration of the discrete element models (DEM) that are used to simulate granular materials.
-Core parts of hhe workflow are developed within the [Orange3](https://orangedatamining.com/) python-based graphical data mining tool.
+Core parts of the workflow are developed within the [Orange3](https://orangedatamining.com/) python-based graphical data mining tool.
 The goal of the environment is to create an automated integration of experimental and simulation results and speed up the calibration process.

-"WORKFORCE" stands for: 	**WORK**flow environment **FOR** the **C**alibration of D**E**M parameters
+"DEMvironment" stands for: 	**DEM** workflow en**vironment** (for the Calibration of DEM parameters)

 # Acknowledgment